Nonlocal Josephson diode effect in minimal Kitaev chains: Conclusions

 In conclusion, we have demonstrated the nonlocal Josephson effect and the realization of a nonlocal Josephson diode in a system formed by three laterally coupled minimal Kitaev chains.
 In particular, we found that when the middle chain exhibits an imbalance between crossed Andreev reflections and electron cotunneling, the phase-dependent Andreev spectrum is asymmetric and can be controlled by the phase difference across the right junction.
 We have then shown that this asymmetric Andreev spectrum, containing hybridized Andreev bound states from both junctions, produces a supercurrent across the left junction that is controllable by the phase difference across the right junction, hence defining the nonlocal Josephson effect.
 Notably, we have discovered that these nonlocal Josephson effects enable distinct positive and negative critical currents, giving rise to a nonlocal Josephson diode effect whose polarity is highly tunable and can achieve efficiencies above $50\%$.
-Given the recent advances on nonlocal Josephson effect \cite{strambini2016omega,PhysRevX.10.031051,draelos2019supercurrent,graziano2022selective,Matsuo_2022,matsuo2023phase,Haxell_2023} and minimal Kitaev chains \cite{dvir2023realization,bordin2023crossed,PhysRevX.13.031031,zatelli2023robustpoorMajo}, our findings are very likely within experimental reach.
+Given the recent advances on nonlocal Josephson effect \cite{strambini2016omega,draelos2019supercurrent,PhysRevX.10.031051,graziano2022selective,Matsuo_2022,matsuo2023phase,Haxell_2023} and minimal Kitaev chains \cite{dvir2023realization,bordin2023crossed,PhysRevX.13.031031,zatelli2023robustpoorMajo}, our findings are very likely within experimental reach.
+In this regard, we point out that Ref.\,\cite{dvir2023realization} has already experimentally demonstrated the control of the ratio between crossed Andreev reflections and electron cotunneling, which, applied to the middle chain in our setup, shows that the realization of the nonlocal Josephson diode effect with a highly tunable polarity in minimal Kitaev chains is a feasible idea.
+While our work makes us wonder about emergent effects in minimal Kitaev chains, an immediate question also involves the application of the nonlocal Josephson diode concept in longer Kitaev chains, which will be the focus of our future research.

-J. C. acknowledges financial support from the Swedish Research Council (Vetenskapsr{\aa}det Grant No. 2021-04121).
-M. S. was supported by JST CREST Grant No. JPMJCR19T2 and JSPS KAKENHI Grant Nos.
-JP24K00569 and JP25H01250.